BhuviMohan/Digit-recognizer-cnn/README.md

 ├── templates/           # HTML templates
 ├── requirements.txt     # Python dependencies
 └── README.md            # Project documentation

-**Model**
+Model

 The model is trained on the MNIST dataset to recognize handwritten digits (0–9) using a Convolutional Neural Network (CNN).

-**Contributing**
+Contributing

-Contributions are welcome.
+Contributions are welcome!
 If you find any issues or have suggestions for improvement, feel free to open an issue or submit a pull request.

-**License**
+License

 This project is licensed under the MIT License.
 See the LICENSE file for more information.

-**Acknowledgments**
+Acknowledgments

 MNIST Dataset
 Libraries and frameworks used: TensorFlow/Keras, Flask, NumPy, OpenCV, and others.